Corey Heim: Driver, No. 51 JBL Toyota

 The Story on Corey:

-In addition to his part-time Truck Series schedule Heim is competing in a six-race schedule for Venturini Motorsports in the ARCA Menards Series.
-Heim led 74 of 90 laps en route to the victory at Daytona in February to pick up his eighth career ARCA Menards Series victory.
-Most recently he led a race-high 54 laps and came home with a runner-up finish at Michigan International Speedway last Saturday.
-Across 41 career ARCA Menards Series starts he has produced 713 laps led, 30 top-five and 39 top-10 finishes resulting in an average finish of 4.3.
+Heim picked up his ninth career ARCA Menards Series victory Sept.
+10 at Kansas Speedway.
+Across 43 career ARCA Menards Series starts he has produced 814 laps led, 31 top-five and 41 top-10 finishes resulting in an average finish of 4.3.
 Heim finished second to Ty Gibbs in the 2021 ARCA Menards Series championship standings.

 Mardy Lindley returned to KBM for his second season atop the pit box of the No. 51 team.
 Lindley has led his team to six wins since coming to KBM at the start of the 2021 season, including two with Heim and one with Kyle Busch this year.
 In 2021, his drivers produced three victories, two with Busch and one with Martin Truex Jr. Before arriving at KBM, Lindley guided his drivers to 32 wins and four ARCA Menards Series East championships since 2013, including back-to-back titles with Sam Mayer the last two seasons.
 Additionally, he earned the ARCA Menards Series Sioux Chief Showdown championship with Mayer in 2020.
 Behind the wheel, the second-generation driver won 11 races on the Pro Cup Series from 2000 to 2006 and was crowned the series champion in 2001.
-Lindley’s lone race calling the shots at Richmond was a runner-up finish with Kyle Busch last year.
-Lindley’s father, Butch, was a two-time winner in NASCAR Xfinity Series action at the Virginia track.
+Lindley’s lone race calling the shots at Talladega resulted in a 35th-place finish with Drew Dollar in last year’s race.

-JBL, the authority in engineering superior sound, will adorn the No. 51 as part of their 11-race schedule with Heim on Saturday.
-Crescent Tools, a premier hand tool brand from Apex Tool Group, will serve as a primary sponsor for three more races this season.
+JBL, the authority in engineering superior sound, will be onboard with Heim at Talladega in their final primary race of the season.
+Crescent Tools, a premier hand tool brand from Apex Tool Group, will be the primary sponsor on Heim’s No. 51 Tundra TRD Pro for the final two races of the season.

 Corey Heim, Driver Q&A: